anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 Ferry is a simple C compiler written in Rust that compiles to RISC-V assembly.
 It is not a complete implementation of the C language, but a good starting point for understanding how compilers work.

-I would suggest to get a basic understanding of how Rust works, and how to set up a Rust project before diving further.
+I would suggest getting a basic understanding of how Rust works, and how to set up a Rust project before diving further.
 Just the basics.
 Find the [Rust Book](https://doc.rust-lang.org/book/) here.

 ### Walkthrough